Here’s a scenario for you: you do your due diligence as an aquarist and enjoy a happy aquarium for some time.

 This is because large water changes may too become the cause behind a dead fish.
 Visit the link to learn why a fish may actually die after a water change.

-Anyway, to avoid stressing your fish further, change 10% of the water every hour or so.
 This will give the fish time to adjust to the changing environment without stressing them.

 If the Ammonia levels are too high (2 ppm or above) you can change more than that, but be prepared to witness some stressed fish.